 Federal Small Business Certifications

-The federal government offers several diverse small business ownership certifications.
-Wisconsin Procurement Institute staff is able to help provide more information about these programs, whether they are a fit for your business, and how to apply.
+The federal government offers several small business ownership certifications.
+Wisconsin Procurement Institute staff is able to help provide more information about these programs, help you decide whether they are a fit for your business, and assist you in applying.

 Small Business Designation